realiotech/realio-network-docs/docs/01-intro.md

 Inside this documentation you will find all the instructions in order to:

 - Setup a full Realio Network node
-- Run a Realio Network validator earning block rewards while securing the chain;
+- Run a Realio Network validator earning block rewards while securing the chain
 - Testnet information
-- Mainnet information (soon)
+- Mainnet information coming Q4 2022

-To get started, use the navigation bar to move through the pages.
+To get started, use the navigation bar on the left to move through the pages.

 :::tip WELCOME
-Welcome to Realio Network!
+Welcome to the Realio Network!
 :::